castorini/anserini/docs/regressions-dl21-passage-unicoil-noexp-0shot.md

   >& logs/log.dl21-passage-unicoil-noexp-0shot &
 ```

-The directory `/path/to/msmarco-passage/` should be a directory containing `jsonl` files converted from the official passage collection, which is in `tsv` format.
+The value of `-input` should be a directory containing the compressed `jsonl` files that comprise the corpus.
-[This page](experiments-msmarco-passage.md) explains how to perform this conversion.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).